 The BOTOX courses at MATA provide a blend of online learning and practical sessions for both Foundation and Advanced Levels.
 Our tutors for this qualification are experts in aesthetics and have a great deal of tutoring experience in the industry.
 But the learning experience does not end with assessment or qualification.
 The MATA support team is always on hand for any questions and assistance you might need after the training sessions are over.
 This is why we are known as an academy – the training, qualifications and wider support community are revered and recognised within national law and industry.

 Botox Certification and Qualification

 The equivalent of the UK’s post graduate level is known as Level 7 (6 being the level of a typical Bachelor of Arts/Science degree from most international universities.

 At MATA we teach BOTOX® and other injectibles at this level.
 It is a recognised unit that can be added on to a post graduate degree that will count towards a Level 7 qualification.
 This is the certificate that you will want to proudly display on your practice wall or desk but it is also essential for your insurance indemnity.

 Who is the course for?

 The Foundation course for BOTOX® is designed for most professionals who have been educated within the healthcare sector to a Bachelor degree level.
-It can also be considered for beauty therapists who have built up their education currency through other recognised medical qualifications.
 Typically those ready to register are: